Tech

 Thankfully, we’ve mapped out the extensive web of partnerships for you, and the diagram is pretty mind-blowing.
 Hover over any company and you’ll see which other companies they’re tied to.

 For example, Waymo has partnered with Uber and Lyft in different markets to manage their fleets or use their existing ride-hailing platforms.
-Waymo, which also has its own ride platform, Waymo One, creates much of its autonomous tech in-house.
+Waymo, which also has its own titular ride platform, creates much of its autonomous tech in-house.
 It adds that tech to vehicles made by Jaguar Land Rover, which is owned by Tata Motors, and Zeekr, which is owned by Geely Automobile Holdings.

 Uber and Lyft themselves work with vehicle manufacturers and autonomous tech companies for their own robotaxi ambitions, too.
 In April, Volkswagen and Uber announced a long-term partnership, with service planned to begin next year in Los Angeles.
 This month, the first vehicle (of 20,000) from Uber’s partnership with luxury EV maker Lucid was delivered to the autonomous tech maker Nuro.